DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: The Framework

-The natural choice is to set $G$'s scaling factor to $\mathit{sf_G}=\max\set{|x|\mid x\in G}$.
+The natural choice is to set the scaling factor of the group $G$ to $\mathit{sf_G}=\max\set{|x|\mid x\in G}$.
 However, this would require transmitting $\mathit{sf_G}$ in high precision (e.g., 16 bits), incurring a significant bandwidth overhead when the group size $s$ is small.